 Decoding of neural population activity was also used to demonstrate that neurons in inferior temporal cortex could discriminate between motion conditions, even when shape information was not available.
 We interpreted this as a representation of motion.
 One question that arose from this result was, what was being decoded?
 Decoding using eye movement data and analysis of neuronal sensitivity to eye position suggested that the decoders were not merely picking up on neural population activity in response to eye movements.
 Furthermore, all the motion trajectories were decodable.
 We labeled two of the motion trajectories as “associated” with shape classes, and the other as “shared,” but with the extensive training that the monkeys received, it is also possible that at a functional level, the shared motion was merely associated with both classes (yet still not predictive).
 Future work could investigate the distinction between motions that are predictive and non-predictive and leverage previous work on the responses of neurons in area IT to sequential information (Meyer & Olson 2011; Kumar et al., 2017; Kaposvari et al., 2018).
 This would shed light on what was truly being decoded, whether it was indeed any motion information, or motion information that had been behaviorally linked to shapes (or shape categories).

 In retrospect, additional modifications to the task design and recording strategy could have afforded easier analyses (those described in Chapter 3) and allowed for more analyses than those conducted.
 Some of these modifications were mentioned at the end of Chapters 2 and 3.
-A more direct assessment of passive viewing of all of the conditions used in the active task, e.g. a “passive pursuit task” would have it clearer whether the differences in passive viewing versus active were due to eye movements or context.
+A more direct assessment of passive viewing of all of the conditions used in the active task, e.g. a “passive pursuit task” could have clarified if the differences in passive viewing versus active were due to eye movements or context.
 An obvious component missing in the task is the crossing of motion patterns and shapes, which perhaps would have been possible if the monkeys had an easier time learning the associations.
 Having more shape + motion pairs would have allowed for a more direct analysis of the contribution of shape and motion to the neural firing rates and decoding analyses across all clarity levels.
 A direct comparison with neural responses in superior temporal sulcus (STS) would have also been useful for interpreting the results of the neural decoding analyses.
 As STS is well known for its selectivity for motion and form and conjunction of these features at the single neuron level (Hein & Knight, 2008; Jastorff et al., 2012; Jellema et al., 2004; Oram & Perrett, 1996; Schultz et al., 2005; Tanaka et al., 1986) recording in STS and area IT simultaneously could have provided a reference for not only gaining a better understanding of what was being decoded from neurons in inferior temporal cortex, but the different roles that area IT and STS play in moving object recognition.

 Furthermore, as described at the end of Chapter 2, the task had an inherent imbalance in that shapes were categorical, and motions were singular.
 A categorical-categorical combination of motions and shapes or 1:1 mapping could have allowed for analyses that could have shown the role of motion in visual categorization, or visual identification of objects.
 In the current version of the task, we cannot draw conclusions about shape individuation from motion information.
 Early versions of this task did have 1:1 mapping, but the number of associations were limited because the monkeys struggled to combine motion and shape information; this made neural recordings very challenging.
-With more naturally combined shape and motion features, it would be possible to expand the number of stimuli pairings and explore interactions across pairs or categories.
+With more naturally combined shape and motion features, it may be possible to expand the number of stimuli pairings and explore interactions across pairs or categories.